 Getting to Grips with a Higher Power

 I came to AA in 1984 after many years of very self-destructive drinking.
-My first thirteen years in AA were a disaster.
-I was going to meetings every day.
-Frequently, twice a day.
+My first thirteen years in the program were a disaster.
+I was going to meetings every day, frequently, twice a day.
 I was still incapable of staying sober.
 There were several reasons for my continuous relapses.
-Firstly, I was in complete denial of step one.
-Secondly, I was unable to embrace any idea of God or a higher power.
-Both God and any unseen notion of a higher power are mentioned in six of AA’s twelve steps.
-As a newcomer and an agnostic, the twelve steps were impossible for me to take
+Firstly, I was in complete denial of my powerlessness over alcohol.
+Secondly, I could not embrace any notion of a power greater than myself.
+Six of the twelve steps mention God and a higher power.
+As a newcomer and an agnostic, AA’s twelve steps were an insurmountable obstacle.

 I remember that day like it was yesterday.
 It turned out that what Dr Woronowicz said that evening was the turning point in my recovery.
-What he said gave me a completely new understanding of AA’s idea of a higher power.
+He gave me a new understanding of AA’s idea of a higher power.
 It may well have saved my life!
 After so many years of relapse in AA, I came to believe that I would have to find some kind of power greater than myself.

 I sensed that this was the only way forward.

-I remember a young and very belligerent member of the audience asked the doctor: “What’s all this higher power nonsense about anyway”!?
-The good doctor turned to him and with a half-smile, told the following story:
+A young and belligerent audience member asked the doctor: “What’s all this higher power nonsense about anyway?”
+The good doctor turned to him and, with a half-smile, told the following story:

-I finally went through the program using AA itself and the guidance offered by an agnostic friendly sponsor.
+I finally went through the program using the guidance offered by an agnostic-friendly sponsor.
 Much to my surprise and great joy, I began to recover from this “hopeless condition of mind and body.”
-(Big Book Chapter two “There is a solution” p.
+(Big Book Chapter Two, “There is a Solution,” p.
 20).
-I am very grateful that I never allowed the God word to push me out of AA.
-I am now finally enjoying sobriety, happiness and serenity offered through the twelve steps as an agnostic member of AA.
+I am very grateful that I never allowed the “God” word to push me out of AA.
+I am now finally enjoying sobriety, happiness, and serenity as the result of going through AA’s suggested program as an agnostic.